Gururaj26/SIP-Calculator/README.md

 -   Just not think about investment, Do it !

-Open up app.js and change values in `investmentObj` and do `npm app.js` the calculations will be written to a markdown file.
+Open up app.js and change values in `investmentObj` and do `node app.js` the calculations will be written to a markdown file.
 Below is the sample.

 | Monthly Investment | Investment Term | Assumed Interest | Total Amount Invested in the term | + Gains | Total Accumulation |
 | ------------------ | :-------------: | :--------------: | :-------------------------------: | :-----: | ---------------: |